► New BMW 5-series spied

-Codenamed G30, the sixth generation of BMW’s exec saloon arrives in summer 2016.
+Codenamed G30, the sixth generation of BMW’s exec saloon arrives in late 2016.
 Bookended by a 5-series Gran Turismo (yes, BMW is having a second go at the hippopotamus-arsed hatch-cum-limo) and a Touring estate in the autumn, the saloon will adopt an all-new platform packed with technology.

 Engineering spec of new G30 5-series

 The platform was originally called ‘35up’ internally, which sounds like a new soft drink, but designates that everything from the 3- and 5-series up (including the next 6- and 7-series) will use this rear- and four-wheel-drive components set.
 The platform mixes high-strength steel, aluminium and carbonfibre to drop around 80kg from today’s 5-series.

 It's since been renamed CLAR, a contraction of Cluster Architecture.
 The new acronym was chosen to stress the extra flexibility provided by fewer but more versatile submodules (clusters) that are more extensively adjustable in content, size and adaptability.

 The M5 sheds even more weight (we hear a whopping 180kg) and with an uprated 600bhp version of the current 4.4-litre twin-turbo V8, and the option of four-wheel drive for the first time, performance should be ferocious.